 It’s tricky to balance looking smart for a client meeting, while also looking creative (and slightly wacky).
 Thank the stars for the invention of the ‘checked shirt’, smart enough to show you care, without making you look like a school teacher.

 The brilliant and comprehensive collection of logos in the ‘Los Logos’ series of books is enough to make you give up design altogether realising that almost every logo style you can think of has already been created.
 However, when you get over the horror of this first realisation, these books are an invaluable tool in seeing what works (and what doesn’t), paving the way for designers to create unique marques of the future (and probably appear in Los Logos volume 5!).

 No. 6: A Dropbox account

 Lots of people are already talking about cloud computing.
-Storing all your software, work, photeys & music in a virtual cloud that you can access from any computer, tablet, television or phone.
-We all know fine well however that in the year 2011 this technology has not been perfected, so until it has we have Dropbox.
+Storing all your software, work, photos & music in a virtual cloud that you can access from any computer, tablet, television or phone.
+We all know fine well however that in the year 2011, this technology has not been perfected, so until it has we have Dropbox.
 A groovy little application that allows you to save files in one folder that automatically syncs with however many devices you want.
-Some designers save all their live jobs in it at work, working directly from it, then are able to access it from their computers at home if they get an urge to work late at night (inspiration hits us all at strange times!).
-Want to share 100mb of photos with a client, but you know their email limit is only 100k?
-Dropbox also allows you to specific share folders in your Dropbox with other people (they don’t even need to have Dropbox!)
+Some designers save all their live jobs in it at work, working directly from it, then can access it from their computers at home if they get an urge to work late at night (inspiration hits us all at strange times!).
+Want to share 100 MB of photos with a client, but you know their email limit is only 100k?
+Dropbox also allows you to have specific share folders in your Dropbox with other people (they don’t even need to have Dropbox!)

 In Designer Foolkit #2: Fixed gear bikes; Vintage cameras and much, much more